Hoshin kanri

 Hoshin Kanri uses a structured process to translate strategy into operations:

-1. Setting Strategic Direction: Senior management identifies key breakthrough goals for the next 3 to 5 years.
+1. Setting the strategic direction: Senior management identifies the key breakthrough objectives for the next 3 to 5 years.
+A strategic A3 document can be used for this purpose.

-3. Implementation and follow-up: The strategy is translated into annual plans, measurable Key Performance Indicators (KPIs) and concrete actions.
-This is often captured in a visual overview, such as an X-matrix, that shows the relationship between the various goals and actions.
+3. Implementation and follow-up: The strategy is translated into annual plans, measurable Key Performance Indicators (KPIs), and concrete actions.
+This is where the PDCA cycle comes into play.

 4. Periodic review: Regular checks ensure that progress on goals is monitored and adjustments can be made if necessary.